-Don’t let the day of the negotiation be the first time you hear your pitch coming out of your mouth!
+Rehearse what you are planning to say before the actual salary negotiation meeting.
 Ask someone you trust to listen to your pitch so they can evaluate it from a more objective standpoint.
 Furthermore, practicing your pitch aloud means you will get used to the cadence of your points when contextualised in a conversational setting.
 Remember, you cannot underestimate the importance of being perceived as cool, calm and collected during a negotiation.

 6) Be cognisant of your leverage

 Your negotiating power is highly contingent on your current employment status and situation.
-If you are unemployed and seeking work, it’s more realistic to expect to earn approximately your old salary, perhaps even slightly less, than it is to expect to go in after a break from work and immediately be earning more than you used to.
+If you are unemployed and seeking work, it’s more realistic to expect to earn approximately your old salary, perhaps even slightly less, than it is to expect to go in after a break from work and immediately earn than you used to.